 In 2011, the EPA performed the first five-year review of the site, and concluded that the remedy is protective of human health and the environment, that the remedy is functioning as intended, and that remedial actions are contributing to restoring groundwater for beneficial use.

 In July 2009, we began purchasing renewable energy to power remediation efforts at NIBW sites.
 All the electricity used at the Central Groundwater Treatment Facility comes from wind farms and 100 percent of the electricity used at the MRTF, NGTF and the Area 7 Groundwater Extraction and Treatment System (GWETS) comes from solar, wind, geothermal, biogas and biomass energy generation.
-Between July 2009 and December 2018 we purchased approximately 20 million kilowatt hours of renewable energy for NIBW sites.
+Between July 2009 and December 2020 we purchased more than 24 million kilowatt hours of renewable energy for NIBW sites.